-The governors ensure the Head and SENCos make full use of finance and resources and require them to communicate with outside agencies where necessary.
+The governors ensure the Head and SENDCo make full use of finance and resources and require them to communicate with outside agencies where necessary.
 The school will seek specialist advice and support where the resources of the school alone are not adequate to meet a child's specific needs and where those needs are impacting significantly on their ability to learn.
 We will always involve the parents where other professionals are drawn on and we also give parents the opportunity to self-refer or to request meetings themselves through drop-ins held here in the school.

-We help parents with the referral process to access advice and support from health and educational agencies such as Paediatricians, Speech and Language Specialists; the Local Authority Specialist Learning Team; Occupational Therapists; Educational Psychologists; the locality team (including our Family Worker); School Nursing Team; and CAMH (mental health support).
+We help parents with the referral process to access advice and support from health and educational agencies such as Paediatricians, Speech and Language Specialists; SEND Specialist Services; Occupational Therapists; Educational Psychologists; the Locality Team (including our Family Worker); School Nursing Team; and CAMH (mental health support).